vielmetti/vacuum/content/2021/0002-what-is-your-superpower.md

 it there's an opportunity to build on top of it.

-In the past I've picked up some of my own little habits that accumulated over time look like superpowers, in their own way.
+In the past I've picked up some of my own little habits that accumulated over time that look like superpowers, in their own way.

 ## Postcards

-I writing postcards to people who send me postcards in return.
+I like writing postcards to people who send me postcards in return.
 This is a fun way to have slow-motion correspondence as well as to keep a stream of pictures to put up on the fridge.